prog4biol/pfb2019/README.md

 >>> print(dna)
 attgct
 ```
-> The contents of the variable 'dna', 'attgct' was returned in upper case.
-The actual contents of 'dna' were not altered.
+> The contents of the variable 'dna' were returned in upper case.
+The contents of 'dna' were not altered.

 #### Find and Count